Merle Haggard has one of, if not the, best voices that has ever existed in all of country music.

 He was a pioneer in the genre, and released plenty of classics throughout his legendary career that we all still know and love today.

-On this date in 1970, he released his hit “The Fightin’ Side of Me,” which proved to be a pretty political take during the Vietnam War years of the early ’70s.
+On this date in 1970, he was topping the charts with his hit “The Fightin’ Side of Me,” which proved to be a pretty political take during the Vietnam War years of the early ’70s.

 A solo write by Merle, it was released in 1970 as the lead single and title track from his album of the same name and became one of his signature songs, eventually peaking at #1 on the Billboard U.S. Hot Country Songs less than two months later.